Dunkirk: Transport

 Dunkirk has a ferry route to Dover that is run by DFDS, which serves as an alternative to the route to the service to nearby Calais.
 The Dover-Dunkirk ferry route takes two hours compared to Dover-Calais' 1 hour 30 minutes, is run by three vessels and runs every two hours from Dunkirk.
 Another DFDS route connects Dunkirk to Rosslare Europort in the Republic of Ireland and carries truck freight as well as a limited number of private car passengers.
 The Dunkirk-Rosslare route take 24 hours and is run by the MF Regina Seaways.

 The city is served by Calais–Dunkerque Airport.
-However, there are no schedule flights and to and from the airport.
+However, there are no scheduled flights to and from the airport.
 The nearest airports are Ostend-Bruges International Airport, located 54 km east, Lille Airport, located 83 km south and Brussels Airport, located 167 km north east of Dunkrik.

 The Gare de Dunkerque railway station offers connections to Gare de Calais-Ville, Gare de Lille Flandres, Arras and Paris, and several regional destinations in France.
 The railway line from Dunkirk to De Panne and Adinkerke, Belgium, is closed and has been dismantled in places.